snquick/Map-Mania-Final-Version/README.md

 After this, the nextPlace function is called.
 This function is mainly to implement the hints being updated each time By achieving this, I simply added a long if else statement of each of the hints.
 A few more functions were implemented but that is how I did a majority of this project.

+The cheat code was implemented in the html file also by adding a new function.